Pennsylvania · Constables

 The curriculum covers criminal and civil law and procedure, the unified court system, court security, prisoner transport, mechanics of arrest, crisis intervention, management of aggressive behavior, use of force, defensive tactics, chemical aerosol, professional ethics, and firearms qualification.
 The PCCD firearms qualification requires 60 rounds at 75% accuracy — comparable to the municipal police standard.

-Beyond the state mandate, most constables invest substantially in additional private training throughout the year — active shooter response, CPR and bleeding control, tactical emergency casualty care, search and rescue, community policing, domestic violence response, FEMA emergency management, and more.
+Beyond the state mandate, most constables invest substantially in additional private training throughout the year — Taser certification, emergency vehicle operations, patrol rifle, Rescue Task Force, active shooter response, CPR and bleeding control, tactical emergency casualty care, search and rescue, community policing, domestic violence response, FEMA emergency management, and more.
 Every hour of that training and every dollar it costs comes out of the constable's own pocket.

 Equipment: Paid for by the Constable